waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Professor Oak's Pokémon Talk:** Abra may be seen around Route 35.

 ## Puzzle Solutions
 - **Cherrygrove House Lock:** Became stuck at (3, 1).
 Solution was to turn to face the TV at (2, 1) and interact with it ('A' button).
-This triggered a text box, and after closing it, movement was restored.
 - **Mr. Pokémon's House Exit:** Became stuck on the exit warp at (2, 7).
-Solution was to press 'Start' to open the menu, then 'B' to close it, which resolved the glitched state and allowed the warp to function.
+Solution was to press 'Start' to open the menu, then 'B' to close it.
+- **Cherrygrove City Stuck State:** Became stuck at (14, 11) after rival event.
+Solution was to open and close the main menu with 'Start' then 'B'.

 ## Self-Corrections & Failed Hypotheses
 - The path to Cherrygrove City is through Route 29.
 My initial assumption that it was a dead end was incorrect.
+- The west exit of Cherrygrove City is not accessible from the southern path.
+The main exit to Route 29 is on the east side of the city at (39, 7).